 Kien Vu

-Teacher shortages have been an important issue of interest in the discussions on the United States educational system, especially about its concerning stature in the world stage.
-After the Great Recession, an increasing demand of teachers met with deteriorating supply not only due to previous layoffs and retirements, but a significant rate of attrition of 8% compared to well-performing countries like Finland and Canada with 3-4% (Sutcher, 2016).
-While temporary market conditions are to blame for this crisis, many systematic problems have been raised.
-Earlier research such as Temin (2002) have argued that the current market for teachers, coupling inflexible union regulations and decreases in funding from the government, is at a static equilibrium that would continue and worsen the educational quality nationwide if there are no radical shifts in how it is organized.
+Teacher shortages have been an important issue of interest in the discussions on the United States educational system, especially concerning its stature in the world stage.
+After the Great Recession, an increasing demand for teachers met with deteriorating supply not only due to previous layoffs and retirements, but a significant rate of attrition of 8% compared to well-performing countries like Finland and Canada with 3-4% (Sutcher, 2016).
+While temporary market conditions are to blame for this crisis, many systematic problems exist.
+Temin (2002) have argued that the current market for teachers, coupling inflexible union regulations and decreases in funding from the government, is at a static equilibrium that would continue and worsen the educational quality nationwide if there are no radical shifts in how it is organized.

-Concurrent and symptomatic of these trends are the high turnover rates in schools: 13.6 percent turnover yearly nationwide and 30 percent of new teachers leaving the profession in five years, both hovering at higher rates for high-poverty, urban and low-performing schools (García and Weiss, 2019).
+Concurrent and symptomatic of these trends are the high turnover rates in schools with 13.% annual turnover nationwide and 30% of new teachers leaving the profession within five years, and both hovering at higher rates for high-poverty, urban and low-performing schools (García and Weiss, 2019).
 There has been plenty of evidence relating teacher turnover rate with student performance, with the majority showing that high turnover affects student achievements negatively and decrease the overall faculty quality (Jackson and Bruegmann 2009; Sorensen and Ladd 2020; Ronfeld 2013).
 Therefore, in order to understand the teacher shortages and how it affects the quality of education, this research project aims to examine the causes of turnover’s effect on performance, with the goal to contribute to the economic discourse on hiring, spending, and organizational practices in public education.

 Discussions in the literature on this topic have different approaches on determining the trends and causes of this correlation.
 A popular approach is the “compositional” one that points the disparity in performance to the quality of the teachers leaving and coming in, which influence the effect of the change in teacher quality whether it is negative or positive in the same direction.
-Looking through this lens, García and Weiss (2019) show that compared to those who stays, smaller shares of those who left schools (for other schools or another profession) are qualified in almost every category, which means that generally schools are not losing quality because of attrition alone.
+Looking through this lens, García and Weiss (2019) show that compared to those who stay, smaller shares of those who left (for other schools or another profession) are qualified in almost every category, which means that generally schools are not losing quality because of attrition alone.
 This does not necessarily mean the replacements would be of better quality, which is the case in high poverty schools across the nation.
 Improving on this measure of compositional quality after turnover, Sorensen and Ladd (2020) analyze the composition of North Carolina schools’ teachers through examining net effects of in-out flows, resulting in a negative correlation between turnover rates and rate of better-qualified teachers.
 A resulting policy recommendation of this approach - targeted increase in pay to the better performers in schools with difficulty retaining teachers - have seen success in the case of selective retention bonuses in Tennessee for high performing teachers in poor schools (Swain, et. al. 2019).
 By only focusing on the compositional changes in teachers, however, these researches leave out significant effects of turnovers on performance other than that of teacher characteristics, empirically demonstrated by Ronfeld et. al (2013) and theoretically examined by Ingersoll (2001).